Fields of Specialization

 Tourism is a fast-growing services sector in developing countries.
 This paper combines a rich collection of Mexican microdata with a quantitative spatial equilibrium model and a new empirical strategy to study the long-term economic consequences of tourism both locally and in the aggregate.
 We find that tourism causes large and significant local economic gains relative to less touristic regions that are in part driven by significant positive spillovers on manufacturing.
 In the aggregate, however, these local spillovers are largely offset by reductions in agglomeration economies among less touristic regions, so that the national gains from tourism are mainly driven by a classical market integration effect.

 - Optimal Spatial Policies, Geography and Sorting (with Pablo Fajgelbaum).
-Accepted at the Quarterly Journal of Economics
+Quarterly Journal of Economics, 2020

 We study optimal spatial policies in a quantitative trade and geography framework with spillovers and spatial sorting of heterogeneous workers.
 We characterize the spatial transfers that must hold in efficient allocations, as well as labor subsidies that can implement them.
 There exists scope for welfare-enhancing spatial policies even when spillovers are common across locations.
 Using data on U.S. cities and existing estimates of the spillover elasticities, we find that the U.S. economy would benefit from a reallocation of workers to currently low-wage cities.
 The optimal allocation features a greater share of high skill workers in smaller cities relative to the observed allocation.
 Inefficient sorting may lead to substantial welfare costs.

 Granular Comparative Advantage (with Oleg Itskhoki).
-Revise and Resubmit at the Jounal of Political Economy
+Accepted at the Jounal of Political Economy

 Large firms play a pivotal role in international trade, shaping the export patterns of countries.
 We propose and quantify a granular multi-sector model of trade, which combines fundamental comparative advantage across sectors with granular comparative advantage embodied in outstanding individual firms.
 We develop an SMM-based estimation procedure, which takes full account of the general equilibrium of the model, to jointly estimate these fundamental and granular forces using French micro-data with information on firm domestic and export sales across manufacturing industries.
-We find that granularity accounts for about 20\% of the variation in realized export intensity across sectors, and is more pronounced in the most export-intensive sectors.
-In turn, idiosyncratic firm dynamics accounts for a large share of the evolution of a country's comparative advantage over time.
-Governments face strong incentives to target trade policy at large individual foreign exporters, and to use lenient antitrust regulation at home to substitute for beggar-thy-neighbor trade policy.
+We find that granularity accounts for about 20% of the variation in realized export intensity across sectors, and is more pronounced in the most export-intensive sectors.
+We then extend the model to a dynamic environment featuring both granular and fundamental shocks that jointly shape the time-series evolution of comparative advantage.
+We find a central role of granular forces in shaping comparative advantage reversals observed in the data.

 We explore the impact of rising incomes at the top of the distribution on changes in spatial